Irgen Gioro: History

 There were few instance of name change of the clan (e.g. The Manchu clan of Bayara, Monggero, Donggo, Laibu, and Siburu came from the Irgen Gioro who settled in these places.) at the early Qing Dynasty because of migration.
 Due to the adoption of Chinese culture during the mid to late Qing dynasty, most of Irgen Gioro chose Zhao (趙 (赵)；), the first surname in the famous Hundred Family Surnames, as their Chinese family name.
 It was according to the Chinese homophone and their anecdote of origin.
 Other utilization of Chinese family names, such as Tong, Gu, Yi, Sa, Gong, Zhao (兆), Cao, Bao, Zhe, Xi, Yu, Ge, Ma, Gao, Hu, Bai, and Chen, are also reported.

+Genealogy Research

+Due to the variety of its origins, C-TYT61432,C-M504, and O-CTS723 have been reported as Irgen Gioro's Y-chromosome DNA haplogroups in modern research samples.
+C-F3830, an upper-clade of C-TYT61432, is further considered as a haplogroup which made important genetic contributions to modern Mongolic- and Manchu-speaking populations by molecular anthropologists.